A deadly serious affair…

 “Nick… When was Gloria treated for ovarian cancer?”

 “God, I hope not.”
 Few people knew the first lady had undergone cancer surgery and treatment during the campaign, as the Nelsons had chosen to keep her condition private.
-But Sam and Nick knew because he’d taken on a few campaign events for the president, who’d been needed at home.
+The president had told Nick about it after the first lady was in remission.

-With Sam looking on, he took a quick look at the story Trevor had sent, scrolling through the details of the affair with Tara Weber, who had been a senior policy adviser to the president during the campaign.
+With Sam looking on, Nick took a quick look at the story Trevor had sent, scrolling through the details of the alleged affair with Tara Weber, who had been a senior policy adviser to the president during the campaign.

 “I remember her.
 People wondered why he’d brought in someone new to that role when he certainly had plenty of other advisers he could’ve brought into the campaign.”